Vape Carts – Real vs Fake

 For years, luxury and premium items have been faked.
 From designer purses, to jewelry and apparel.
 Now THC vape carts join the high-end goods being replicated, but the cheaper cost for THC consumption comes with a cost of their own.
 One that could affect your health.
 These risks are trending in mainstream media, but what’s not often reported is the fact that legitimate, safe THC vape carts do still exist.
 Here we’ll go in-depth into how fake carts are giving THC vaping a bad name, and how to truly spot real vs. fake vape carts.

-To put it simply – if you’re purchasing from a licensed dispensary or retailer (again, like NUG) then your real vape cart has passed for safety assurance by the State.
+To put it simply – if you’re purchasing from a licensed dispensary or retailer like NUG’s California Cannabis dispensaries, then your real vape cart has passed for safety assurance by the State of California.
 With that said, one test that’s not yet required by California (and most legalized states) is for Vitamin E acetate, or other additives approved by the FDA.
-Although brands that are going above and beyond are now providing these results or assurances too.
+Although brands like NUG that are going above and beyond are now providing these results or assurances too.

-For education purposes and to ensure your own health’s sake – here are a few things to look for when purchasing vape carts in general, to tell the difference between fake and real.
+For education purposes and to ensure your own health – here are a few things to look for when purchasing vape carts in general, to tell the difference between fake and real.

-- Check the packaging.
-Real vape carts usually provide specific manufacturing information on the package label.
-This includes manufacturing date, packaging date, batch or lot number.
-Tracking the products journey through seed-to-sale systems.
+Check the packaging.
+Real vape carts provide specific manufacturing information on the package label.
+This includes manufacturing date, packaging date, batch or lot number and track the product’s journey through seed-to-sale systems.
 Look for spelling or grammar errors as another common red flag for known fake carts.

-Most fake or black-market goods don’t come with real consequences.
-Like fake THC vape carts are proving to for many who have been duped by their prototypes.
+Fake THC vape carts are proving harmful to for many who have been duped.
 In fact, according to Federal health officials 12 people have died from lung illnesses associated with vape pen use, and over 800 have been hospitalized in 46 states.

 So what are these cases proving to health officials trying to find a solution?….
 It’s a few key ingredients in low-quality vape cart that are the cause of the mysterious rise in lung conditions.

-Fake vape carts typically contain additives to ‘cut’ the amount of cannabis that’s used.
-Reducing the potency, quality, and safety of the fake product.
-Speaking of flower, usually the quality being used isn’t grown in top-notch facilities, like NUG, or other reputable vape cart manufacturers.
-So, pesticides, fungicides, molds, and mildews are adding to vape related health issues too.
+Fake vape carts typically contain additives to ‘cut’ the amount of cannabis that’s used, reducing the potency, quality, and safety of the fake product.
+The best carts on the market are using high-quality flower grown in top-notch facilities.
+This eliminates, or at least significantly reduces, the risks of residual pesticides, fungicides, molds, and mildews in your cartridge adding to vape related health issues too.

 Here’s a quick view into why and how fake carts are causing real consequences –